onflow/cadence-lang.org/docs/tutorial/02-hello-world.md

 Cadence log: "Hello, World!"
 ```

-Congratulations, you just executed your first Cadence transaction with the account `0x06` as the signer.
+Congratulations, you just executed your first Cadence transaction with the account `0x06` as the signer!

 In this tutorial, you'll get the same result if you use different signers for the transaction but later tutorials will use more complex examples that have different results depending on the signer.